A Tight Runtime Analysis for the $(\mu + \lambda)$ EA: Analysis of the

 We start by proving the upper bound for the runtime.

 \begin{theorem} The expected runtime of the \llea on the \onemax function is $O(\frac{n\log n}{\lambda} + n)$. \end{theorem}

-\begin{proof} We note that the proof of Theorem~\ref{thm:general} only depends on the expected level improvement times $E[\tilde T_i]$ computed in Corollary~\ref{lm:tilde-t-general}, which again depend on the times needed for increasing the number of fit individuals computed in Lemma~\ref{lm:mu-best-general}.
+\begin{proof} We aim at adapting Theorem~\ref{thm:general} for the \llea.
+For this purpose we note that the proof of Theorem~\ref{thm:general} only depends on the expected level improvement times $E[\tilde T_i]$ computed in Corollary~\ref{lm:tilde-t-general}, which again depend on the times needed for increasing the number of fit individuals computed in Lemma~\ref{lm:mu-best-general}.
 Therefore, it suffices to show that the estimates of Lemma~\ref{lm:mu-best-general} and Corollary~\ref{lm:tilde-t-general} are also valid for the \llea.

 We prove that Lemma~\ref{lm:mu-best-general} holds for the \llea by observing that the probability $p_2(j)$ to create at least one copy of the fit individual satisfies the same estimate as the one used for the \ea, which is~\eqref{eq:p2}, with $\mu =\lambda$.
 For the \llea, $p_2(j)$ is at least the probability that at least one of the $j$ fit parent individuals creates as offspring a copy of it.
 By Lemma~\ref{lm:bernoulli} we have